daniel8lopes/omnia3/docs/pages/omnia3/Introduction/omnia3_gdpr.md

 ## Sensitive Data

 OMNIA allows for attribute data classification as "sensitive" that, when combined with the correctly configured user role, will allow the designated role to destroy it when/if necessary.
-The destroy operation will replace the sensitive attribute values by meaningless data.
-All the history will also be destroyed.
+This operation will replace the sensitive attribute values with meaningless data and destroy all its history.

 Defining an attribute with Personal Identifiable Information (PII) as "sensitive" requires 2 steps: